alessio94/easyjet-leptons-met/README.md

 # Installation

-*The instructions below with `setupATLAS` and `asetup` assume you are working on a CERN CentOS terminal, e.g. lxplus or a Singularity container on an institute cluster.
+*The instructions below with `setupATLAS` and `asetup` assume you are working on a CERN Alma9 terminal, e.g. lxplus or a Singularity container on an institute cluster.
 Alternative instructions for using Docker images are given below.*

-First, in a new working directory (we'll refer to this as `$WORKDIR` -- feel free to make an alias with `export WORKDIR=.`) clone the repository :
+First, in a new working directory (we'll refer to this as `$WORKDIR` -- feel free to make an alias with `export WORKDIR=.`) clone the repository with a sparse checkout:
 ```
 setupATLAS
 lsetup git
 git lfs install #IMPORTANT: needed to pull LFS files; only needs to be setup once
 # Copy-paste this repo's URL, choosing your preferred authentication scheme, e.g. for lxplus or institute cluster
-git clone --recursive --origin upstream ssh://git@gitlab.cern.ch:7999/easyjet/easyjet.git
+git clone --recursive --no-checkout --origin upstream ssh://git@gitlab.cern.ch:7999/easyjet/easyjet.git
+git sparse-checkout init --cone
+git sparse-checkout set EasyjetHub EasyjetTests YourFavouriteAnalysis
+git checkout upstream/main
+git submodule update --init --recursive
 ```
 Note the `--recursive` argument, which is needed to get the submodules in the package.
+The `--no-checkout` argument allows to subsequently define the list of packages you want to check out and avoids to download all of the analysis packages.
+Just replace `YourFavouriteAnalysis` with the name of the analysis package you want to use.
+You can specify several of them.
+You can omit the `--no-checkout` option and the subsequent lines if you want to checkout the full repository.

 ### Installation as developer